sebiisgarb/FinAi-NEXXT-Hackathon-2025/README.md

 ## 🧮 How It Works

 1. **Data Analysis** – The ML models analyze transaction history to estimate the user’s risk profile.
-2. **Agentic Reasoning** – AI agents interpret the user’s request and fetch the relevant data from the database.
+2. **Agentic Reasoning** – AI agents interpret the user’s request and access data from the database.
 3. **Personalized Response** – The chatbot provides recommendations and financial visualizations in real time.

 ---